zompi2/UE4EnhancedCodeFlow/README.md

 ### Properly Using Instanced Ids

-If you want the action to be instanced per actor, keep `FECFInstanceId` in the header and use `Validate()` function when using it.
+If you want the action to be instanced per actor, keep `FECFInstanceId` in the header.
+Assign new InstanceId using `GetDynamicId()` or use `Validate()` right before using it.

 If you want the action to be instanced globally, just use one of these: